joekir/joekir.github.io/_posts/2026-09-05-rethinking-the-pr-review-flow-for-llm-generated-bug-fixes.md

 layout: post
 title: Rethinking the PR Review Flow for LLM-Generated Bug Fixes
 ---
-> _“A wizard is never late, nor is he early; he arrives precisely when he means to” ~ Olórin aka Mithrandir aka Gandalf._

-In answer to why I took 2 years to write a new blog post...

-# Rethinking the PR Review Flow for LLM-Generated Bug Fixes

 As a security engineer, some percentage of my job involves finding bugs in code I don't own.
 LLMs have made that part faster.
 What's coming next is LLMs proposing the fixes too, and that's where things get complicated.